dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

    enabled and a hollow yellow triangle when disabled.
 -  "Print message"
--  Check box for toggling whether the breakpoint prints any message in the debugger’s interaction pane when it is encountered.
+-  Check box for toggling whether the breakpoint prints any message in the debugger's interaction pane when it is encountered.
 By default a new breakpoint does print a message.
 -  "Message text" Text field for entering some identifying message to be associated with the breakpoint (if any).
 The text is used in debugger